jimburton/shurly/README.md

 Fetch the code and compile it.
 You need to set up the database before starting the app.
 It is expecting a MySQL database server running on `localhost` and for which you have admin rights.
+If you are working on one of the Linux boxes in the labs there is a guest account with username `guest` and password `Br1ght@n` - edit the file `src/main/resources/db.sql` to add these credentials.

 ```
 $ git clone https://github.com/jimburton/shurly
 $ cd shurly
 $ mvn compile
+# edit db.sql
 $ mysql -h localhost -u root -p < src/main/resources/db.sql
 $ mvn exec:java
 ```